 FR-1439.
 If a new requisition is created as a copy of an old requisition, a new row is created in tblInsurance which duplicates the contents of the old row, with the exception of the columns AuthorizationNumber (which is null in the new row) and PriorAuthAttachmentEnumID (which is 0 in the new row)

 FR-1440.
 If a new requisition is created as a copy of an old requisition, the new requisition gets default values in tblSpecimen, tblSpecimen_BreastRC, and tblSpecimen_Colon.
-See FR-194-199, FR-1301-1312 and FR-1420-1433.
+See FR-194-FR-199,FR-1301-1312 and FR-1420-1433.

 FR-1441.
 If a new requisition is created as a copy of an old requisition, there is no information entered in tblRequisitionAlignment.

 FR-1442.
 If a new requisition is created as a copy of an old requisition, the SubmissionType field is set to 2, Resubmission.

-FR-1445.
-The Clear button resets the fields on the New Requisition screen to their defaults.

-FR-1446.
-The default values of the fields on the New Requisition screen are as follows: blank for all text fields, Unset for the test type, and blank for gender.

-FR-1447.
-The Close button on the New Requisition screen closes the window.

-FR-1448.
-If the requisition barcode is from req form versions 1-10, the user is not allowed to choose Colon or Unknown as a test type.

-FR-1449.
-The requisition barcode test type defaults to unset.
+FR-1443.
+If a new requisition is created as a copy of an old requisition, the new requisition gets the Unknown orderable test type.

+FR-1444.
+If a new requisition is created as a copy of an old requisition, no information is copied about requisition contacts such as the ordering physician or the pathologist.